Jurgen Klopp challenges Roy Keane for "sloppy" comment - Pundit Arena

 There was a very awkward moment on Sky Sports after Roy Keane was challenged by Jurgen Klopp for a remark he made about Liverpool’s performance.

-While Roy Keane and fellow pundit Jamie Carragher sang the praises of Liverpool after their 3-1 victory over Arsenal, there was one comment that didn’t sit well with Jurgen Klopp after the full-time whistle.
+While Keane and fellow pundit Jamie Carragher sang the praises of Liverpool after their 3-1 victory over Arsenal, there was one comment that didn’t sit well with Klopp after the full-time whistle.

 When discussing the Reds’ win, Keane briefly mentioned that there were a couple of “sloppy” aspects to Liverpool’s play, particularly in the second half when Arsenal were presented with some opportunities to score.